PedroS235/TelloSwarm/Resources/Documentation/Markdown version/Documentation.md

     - **capt**: this class contains the algorithm that computes the trajectories of the drones;
     - **supervisor**: this class will run on the supervisor and is the one that sends the commands to the controllers;
     - **controller**: this class will run on the controllers and is the one that communicates with the drones.

+## tello_slam_ros

+- This package purpose, is to make possible the communication between ROS and UcoSLAM.
+This package contains 2 nodes:
+    - **tello_slam_ros_detector_node**: this node is responsible of passing the image frame of the drone to UcoSLAM in order to process it.
+Once the frame processed, the camera pose will be published to the TF package;
+    - **tello_slam_ros_display_node**: this node purpose is to publish the frame with the keypoints/markers detected drawn in the image.
+As an option, the a OpenCV window can be enabled, which allows to also see the map being created or see where the pose is within the map.